dailydotdev/daily/CAREERS.md

 Are you looking for a new opportunity?
 We are a high-energy and dynamic team, looking for amazing people like you to grow alongside our product

-Currently we have the following applications open:
+Currently we have the following positions open:

 ## 🔬 QA Engineer